By BOATENG, D. O.

 Heavy metals

 These happen when acidic soil is used for cultivation.
-Smoke can also cause remains of heavy metals.
+Smoke can also

 Some of the metals they check are;